dbelkovsky/easy_osm/README.md

 - `-G, --multi-geometry`: generate multi-geometry features in postgresql tables.
 - `--style`: specify the location of style file
 - `--number-processes`: number of CPU cores on your server.
 I have 2.
-- `-C`: flag specifies the cache size in MegaBytes.
+- `-C, --cache=NUM`: flag specifies the cache size in MegaBytes.
 It should be around 70% of the free RAM on your machine.
 Bigger cache size results in faster import speed.
 For example, my server has 8GB free RAM, so I can specify -C 5600.
 Be aware that PostgreSQL will need RAM for shared_buffers.
 Use this formula to calculate how big the cache size should be: (Total RAM - PostgreSQL shared_buffers) \* 70%
 - Finally, you need to specify the location of map data file.